d12frosted/elpa-mirror/gnu/tmr-readme.txt

   GNU ELPA provides the latest stable release.
-Those who prefer to follow the development process in order to report bugs or suggest changes, can use the version of the package from the `elpa-devel' archive.
+Those who prefer to follow the development process in order to report bugs or suggest changes, can use the version of the package from the GNU-devel ELPA archive.
 Read:
   <https://protesilaos.com/codelog/2022-05-13-emacs-elpa-devel/>.